status-im/status-web/apps/website/docs/status-communities/grant-exclusive-access-with-tokens.md

 ### Step 3: distribute tokens to attendees and speakers

-After you [create the permissions](#step-2-create-the-token-based-permissions), you can distribute the tokens via [airdrops][how-to-airdrop-tokens-in-status] to all the conference's participants:
+After you [create the permissions](#step-2-create-the-token-based-permissions), you can distribute the tokens via [airdrops](./how-to-airdrop-tokens-in-status.md) to all the conference's participants:

 - [x] Airdrop the general-access token to the conference attendees and speakers.
 - [x] Airdrop the VIP-access token to the conference speakers only.